wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/post/2026-08-10-SJTU/index.md

   - talk
 image:
   preview_only: true
-summary: "Junke Wang presented his work on perovskite multijunction photovoltaics at the Global Institute of Future Technology, Shanghai Jiao Tong University."
+summary: "Junke Wang gave a talk at the Global Institute of Future Technology, Shanghai Jiao Tong University."
 draft: no
 ---